Ganga Devi (politician): Career

-Ganga Devi was on the Scholarship Board for Scheduled Castes, Scheduled Tribes and other Backward Classes of India from 1952–54, Tea and Coffee Board from 1952–54 and Central Social Welfare Board from 1958–60.
-She was in the Employees Union, Meerut from 1950–53 and All India Scheduled Castes Uplift Union.
+Ganga Devi was on the Scholarship Board for Scheduled Castes, Scheduled Tribes and other Backward Classes of India from 1952 to 1954, Tea and Coffee Board from 1952 to 1954 and Central Social Welfare Board from 1958 to 1960.
+She was in the Employees Union, Meerut from 1950 to 1953 and All India Scheduled Castes Uplift Union.
 She was also the organiser of Rashtriya Sewa Sangathan, President and Founder of All India Depressed Classes League, Women's Section and President of Rashtriya Seva Sansthan.

-Devi was member of the first Lok Sabha from 1952–57, second Lok Sabha from 1957–62, third Lok Sabha from 1962–67 and Estimates Committee from 1963–64.
-(5) She was also the Executive Committee of the Congress Party in Parliament from 1962–64 and 1967 and member of the fourth Lok Sabha from 1967–70.
+Devi was member of the first Lok Sabha from 1952 to 1957, second Lok Sabha from 1957 to 1962, third Lok Sabha from 1962 to 1967 and Estimates Committee from 1963 to 1964.
+(5) She was also the Executive Committee of the Congress Party in Parliament from 1962 to 1964 and in 1967 and member of the fourth Lok Sabha from 1967 to 1970.

 Devi was involved in various social activities like welfare of the backward classes in rural areas, children's education, eradication of social evils like child marriage, caste system etc. Her special interests included development of village industries, welfare of Harijans and other Backward Classes and eradication of casteism and communalism.